condenses/neural-condense-subnet/docs/miner.md

 ## What does a Miner do?

-A miner is a node that is responsible for condensing a long text into much shorter as condensed tokens.
-These condensed tokens are then used to feed to Large Language Models like Llama, Gemma, Mistral, etc.
+A miner is a node that is responsible for condensing a long text into much shorter as condensed tokens & activations.
+These condensed tokens & activations are then used to feed to Large Language Models like Llama, Gemma, Mistral, etc.

 ## How does a Miner work?